WanjivwaSinkala/wanjivwasinkala.github.io/_pages/aboutme.md

 _“True development is not only achieved through policies and plans, but through the quiet discipline of systems that serve people with fairness and purpose.”_
 _- WS_

-## Education
+**Education**

 I hold the following academic qualifications:

-- **Postgraduate Diploma in Monitoring and Evaluation Methods** – University of Zambia, 2025
+- **Postgraduate Diploma in Monitoring and Evaluation Methods**, University of Zambia, 2025
-- **Master of Arts in Economic Policy Management** – University of Zambia, 2021
+- **Master of Arts in Economic Policy Management**, University of Zambia, 2021
-- **Bachelor of Arts in Development Studies with Economics** – University of Zambia, 2013
+- **Bachelor of Arts in Development Studies with Economics**, University of Zambia, 2013